equinor/TimeSeriesAnalysis/docs/articles/processsimulator.md

 The entire simulated dataset is presented after simulation as an object of the ``TimeSeriesDataSet`` class.

+### ModelBaseClass: Two types of inputs

+All models should inherit from ``ModelBaseClass``.

+Each model has a number of inputs that travel through the model, each with an id these are referred to as *model input IDs*.
+In addition, models support adding signals directly to the output.
+This is a feature intended for modeling disturbances.
+The IDs of such signals are referred to as *additive input IDs*.

+### PlantSimulatorHelper

+The class ``PlantSimulatorHelper`` gives some convenience methods that make it easier to do common types of simulations:
+- ``SimulateSingle()`` is useful for quickly simulating any ``ISimulateableModel``.
+- methods that allow calling the PlantSimulator with data in ``UnitData`` datasets rather than the more general ``TimeSeriesDataSet``.
+- methods that return a PlantSimulator object with a standard feedback loop.

 ## Internal workings

 Internally each signal in the returned ``TimeSeriesDataSet`` is named by a naming convention that is handled by ``SignalNamer``, which combines information about modelID and signal type to create a unique ID for each signal in the simulation.

 ### Determining calculation order, parsing connections